CalinVit/COS/README.md

-# COS
+COS

 Wear OS watch face and companion app for weather, sensors, astronomy and spaceflight.

+COS brings environmental data, device instrumentation and astronomy together in a watch-focused interface.

 Currently in development as my first independent software project while studying Computing & IT.

 What it does

-Dynamic watch face with weather visualisation and themes Weather history and forecast data visualisation in graph format Real-time Sun position and Sun/Moon rise and set calculations Step tracking and goals
+Dynamic watch face with weather visualisation and themes Weather history and forecast data visualised as graphs Real-time Sun position and Sun/Moon rise and set calculations Step tracking and goals
 Accelerometer, barometer and magnetometer instrumentation Interactive Solar System with orbital visualisation Catalogue of human space missions and spacecraft with map visualisation Mini chess and additional utilities
 Status

-In development and will always be free.
+Currently in development.
 First Wear OS release coming soon.

+COS will always be free.

+I particularly prefer “brings ... together” there.
+That's genuinely what distinguishes the project, without claiming it's something revolutionary.

+And once you add 4–5 screenshots underneath that, this is already enough for the GitHub page you need.